 Now leave the beans in the bucket, covered with water, in a warm place for 18 to 24 hours, by which time they will feel gritty, not slippery.
 Now wash them two or three times until the water is clean.
 Drain the beans and spread them out to dry.
 They can be dried in the sun or in a dehydrator set at 1040F.
 Stir them around three times a day.
 In the dehydrator they should be dry in a few days.
 Outdoor drying takes from 5 to 30 days depending on the weather.
 The beans are dry when they crack between your teeth and are not soft and chewy.
 At this stage they can be stored and should be stored for at least two weeks in any case, to allow the remaining moisture in them to balance out.

 Now put your beans into a food processor with rubber blades and process for 30 seconds to remove the dry outer husk.
 Tip them out and use a hairdryer to blow away the powdered husk.
 A thin silver skin may remain but this can be left on your beans.
 Roast the beans in a single layer in an oven heated to 4750 for about 12 minutes.
 They can also be roasted in a popcorn machine.
 The beans are ready when they are brown or black-brown, depending on how dark you like your roast.
 Now you just have to grind your beans and make coffee your favorite way.
 Enjoy that cup of home-grown coffee!

+The Coffee Plant must be grown from selected varieties of coffee trees and our trees are produced the correct way from stem-pieces of these top-quality trees.
+Avoid cheaper seedling trees which will be of inferior quality and will only be a disappointment to you.
 We sell only Coffee Plants of the best Arabica varieties.
-However we are constantly renewing our stock as we insist that our customers get fresh, healthy plants.
+However, we are constantly renewing our stock as we insist that our customers get fresh, healthy plants.
 Supplies of these special and very desirable plants are limited, so to avoid disappointment don’t delay and order now.